DiscipleOfEris/FastFollow/ReadMe.md

     //ffo stop -- Make this character stop following.
     //ffo stopall -- Stop following on all characters.
     //ffo pauseon <spells|items|dismount> -- Use auto-pausing to temporarily stop following to cast spells, etc.
     //ffo pausedelay <delay> -- Choose how long to wait for following to correctly stop before doing the action.
+    //ffo min <distance> -- Set how closely to follow, between 0.2 and 10 yalms.
+    //ffo zone <duration> -- Set how long to attempt to follow into the next zone.
+    //ffo info [on|off] -- Display a box containing client-to-client distances, to detect when an alt gets orphaned.